harrylaou/library/README.md

 You need to have `node`and `npm`installed in your computer.

 ## Technologies
-The focus will be given to React but to create a simple workflow, we will need few tools (JS fatigue):
+The focus will be given to React but to create a simple workflow, we will need a few tools (JS fatigue):
 - Webpack
 - Babel-loader
 - Jsx support
 - Live reloading (Live-server)

 Oh no, you won't need that!
-We promise you React on the menu so let's focus on React!!
+We promised you React on the menu so let's focus on React!!
-We add everything you need so you don't need to know anything about it unless you're very curious.
+We've added everything you need so you don't need to know anything about it unless you're very curious.
 Just run `npm start`and you'll be good to go.

 ## Getting started: